M01 - Unit 8 Connect two Azure Virtual Networks using global virtual network peering

 1. On the Azure home page, select Virtual Networks, and then select CoreServicesVnet.

-4. Use the information in the following table to create the peering.
+4. Use this information to create the peering.
+When finished, select Add.

 Peering link name CoreServicesVnet-to-ManufacturingVnet